Our coming DNA nightmare, as outlined by a dystopian graphic novel

 One quote in particular sums up Legend of Sumeria’s vision of the future: “DNA tells the only stories that will ever matter.”
 They’re the words of Damon Locke, the fictional CEO of Nyima, the monopolistic corporation at the center of the story’s dystopia.
 On the one hand, he’s telling the truth—our DNA is a fundamental part of our health, our past, and ourselves.
 On the other hand, it’s the lie that a corporation like Nyima can use to convince consumers that they know us better than we know ourselves.

 The real-life debate over whether our DNA or our environment determines our fate has recently reignited, giving birth to books like Blueprint: How DNA Makes Us Who We Are, in which behavioral geneticist Robert Plomin claims “that DNA is the most important factor shaping who we are.
-Our families, schools and the environment around us are important, but they are not as influential as our genes.”
+Our families, schools, and the environment around us are important, but they are not as influential as our genes.”

 Related: Privacy in 2034: A corporation owns your DNA (and maybe your body)

-Meanwhile, psychologists like Steven J. Heine argue that the whole discussion surrounding the influence of genetics is rife with psychological biases that keep us locked into the narrative that our genes are controlling our lives.
+Meanwhile, psychologists such as Steven J. Heine argue that the whole discussion surrounding the influence of genetics is rife with psychological biases that keep us locked into the narrative that our genes are controlling our lives.
 In his book DNA Is Not Destiny, he claims that far too many people are “genetic fatalists,” and that there is very rarely a direct correlation between genes and a person’s behavior.

 At its most basic level, Legend of Sumeria’s dystopian vision is built on convincing the public that their DNA is their story, not just a part of it, then convincing them to hand control of that story to corporations like Nyima, who become the sole interpreters of it.
 It’s just a graphic novel, a fantasy, but it’s also a vivid warning of a reality that is being written right now.